 These are expenses you might consider on weekends or your time off.
-They include fee-based events, going to the movies, eating at restaurants, gym memberships, buying gifts for friends and family, or taking a trip to the ski hill.
+They include AMS events, going to the movies, eating at restaurants, gym memberships, buying gifts for friends and family, or taking a trip to Whistler.

 Ways to save

-I wanted the security of a steady income stream, so I got a part-time job and it helped.
+I wanted the security of a steady income stream, so I got a part-time job.
+I worked at the Totem Park dining room in my first year, and it helped.
 Not only was I making money, I was working near home and the hours fit my academic schedule.

 Many of my friends ran out of meal plan money before second term.
 I only just made it to February before I was tapped out.
 Use the Online Service CentreÂ to track your balance regularly.